-I once watched a video featuring part of a talk by Russ Rose, coach of Penn State women’s volleyball.
-Aside from the fact that he mentioned Rhode Island, the state I grew up in (Penn State used to be in the Atlantic 10 conference), I was particularly interested in his perspective on attitude problem players.
+I once watched a video featuring part of a talk by Russ Rose, the now retired coach of Penn State women’s volleyball.
+Aside from the fact that he mentioned Rhode Island, the state I grew up in (Penn State used to be in the Atlantic 10 conference with the University of Rhode Island), I was particularly interested in his perspective on attitude problem players.
 He flat out refuses to bring them into his squad.
 His reason was something like this:

 If I take a pass on an extremely talented, but bad attitude, player the worse she can do is give me 8 days of grief over four years by beating us (meaning twice a year in conference play).
 If she goes to a non-conference team then it’s only 4 times in the NCAA tournament.
 However, if I bring her into my team she can make my life – and that of the whole rest of the program – miserable every day for four years.

 I’ve never heard it expressed like that.
-I can definitely relate to how challenging life as a coach can be when there’s a problem player in the squad, though.
-That was the case during my final season at Brown and it was absolutely miserable.
+I can definitely relate to how challenging life can be when there’s a problem player in the squad, though.
+It can make for an absolutely miserable season.

-Coach Rose obviously has a significant advantage.
-He leads a top program and is able to be very selective about the players he recruits.
-Penn State won 4 straight national championships from 2007 to 2011 and won 109 straight matches in that span.
+Coach Rose obviously had a significant advantage.
+He led a top program and was able to be very selective about the players he recruited.
 Not all of us have the ability to be quite so picky.
-Even still, unless we are forced to coach a specific group of players we do have the recourse of suspension or cut to jettison a problem attitude.
+Even still, unless forced to coach a specific group of players, we do have the recourse of suspension or cut to jettison a problem attitude.

 So my question to readers is this: Where’s the line?
 How much attitude are you willing to take?
 Does the line vary according to the player’s talent?
 Is the line different for a male team than for a female one?
 And I’m not talking here about general “this generation” issues.